-On 9 February 1864 in the midst of civil war he married Elizabeth ‘Libby’ Bacon, the daughter of a prominent Judge who had at first refused her permission to court Custer until he reached a rank appropriate to his family’s status.
+On 9 February 1864, he married Elizabeth ‘Libby’ Bacon, the daughter of a prominent Judge who had at first refused her permission to court Custer until he reached a rank appropriate to his family’s status.
 But it was a love-match and the Judge finally relented and though Custer often strayed, after all the distractions of being the dashing boy-General must have been great, he remained devoted to Libby for the rest of his life.

 Libby, who had insisted upon accompanying her husband on his campaigns was to outlive him by more than half-a-century devoting her time to spreading his fame and securing his reputation.
 She wrote many books about her life with Custer that became instant bestsellers and was also highly litigious threatening legal action against anyone who dared impugn his legacy.
 By doing so she hampered serious research into the events at Little Bighorn at a time when many of those involved were still alive.

 Despite her long-life Libby never remarried and was to see he husband’s heroic death replayed time and again on both stage and screen.
 She died in New York City on 4 April 1933, aged 90.

 Upon the conclusion of the Civil War Custer was thrashing around looking for things to do.
 Reduced to his earlier rank of Captain he considered a career in mining, in the railways and not for the last time, in politics but the pull of the army was always too great.

 In 1867 he solicited President Andrew Johnson for a Commission in General Winfield Scott Hancock’s forthcoming campaign against the Cheyenne Indians, and it was in this campaign and subsequent Indian Wars that he was to find fame and become a part of American folklore.